 The Bureau de la sécurité civile seeks to ensure that everyone knows what to do in case of a disaster.
 It also provides the necessary support for coordinating stakeholders in case of a catastrophe in the area.

-The agency responds to major disasters and exceptional situations.
-It covers the following four dimensions: prevention, preparation, intervention and recovery.
+Civil security encompasses major disasters as well as situations considered to be exceptional.
+It includes the following four dimensions: prevention, preparation, intervention and restoration.

 If you have any questions, do not hesitate to write us at email@example.com.

 The Bureau de la sécurité civile keeps the Civil Security Plan up to date.
 The Plan sets out the organization's prevention, preparation, intervention and restoration operations.

 In the event of a major disaster, emergency crews are first dispatched to attend to the most vulnerable residents.
 Any that are not deemed vulnerable may have to wait a bit before receiving assistance from the emergency crews.
 Thus, it is important to be prepared to manage on your own for 72 hours while waiting for help.

 The Bureau de la sécurité civile keeps the civil security plan up to date.
 The plan covers the organization's prevention, preparation, intervention and recovery measures.